1

 76

-The lower part of the previous stone lantern.
+The lower part of the stone lantern in front.

-There, a policeman with his hat pulled down over his eyes approached alone and placed a hand on the boy’s shoulder.
+At that moment, a police officer with his cap pulled low over his eyes approached alone and placed a hand on the boy’s shoulder.

-Then, still being led by the hand by the policeman, he walked quietly away.
+Then, still holding the police officer’s hand, he walked quietly away.

-Behind the lower part of the previous stone lantern.
+Behind the lower part of the stone lantern in front.
 This time, there was no one there anymore.

-Behind the lower part of the previous stone lantern.
+Behind the lower part of the stone lantern in front.
 This time, there was no one there anymore.

 78

-The large lantern gradually rose upward and came to overlook the Nakamise Shops as before.
+The large lantern gradually rose upward and came to survey the Nakamise shops as before.

-However, only the lower part of the large lantern remained unextinguished.
+However, only the lower part of the large lantern does not vanish.